jonfk/calc/README.md

 ###TODO
 - Add more tests for parser
 - Add comment support to parsing
+- Add "val" and "var" tokens to lexer
 - Add support for val declarations
+- Add support for var declarations
 - Add if expressions
 - Add eval package and implement an interpreter
 - Add character literals